Prince Daddy & the Hyena: Self-titled album and Hotwire Trip Switch

 Original drummer Alex Ziembiec died in November 2022.

 In February 2023, they embarked on a co-headlining tour with Drug Church, with support from Anxious and Webbed Wing.

+On March 3, 2026, the band released the song "Big-Box Store Heart" as the lead single for their fourth album, Hotwire Trip Switch, which released on April 17, from Counter Intuitive Records.

 Musical style

 The band has self-identified themselves as a punk rock band in an interview with The Fader.
 Critically, the band has been described as "smartly crafted slacker punk" with elements of power pop, post-hardcore, and emo by AllMusic.
 Pitchfork has identified the band as both punk rock and emo.

 Frontman Kory Gregory has cited Weezer, the Strokes, Jeff Rosenstock, and Green Day as major influences on the sound.
 In an interview with The Fader, Gregory described the sound on the band's second album Cosmic Thrill Seekers as "the soundtrack to a Disney film played by a punk rock band."